varnerlab/GFFJ/README.md

 bigM | optional | constant used in MILP model;
 nonZero | optional | minimum stoichiometric coefficient to be considered non-zero.

-Outputs description:
+Outputs Description:

 Argument | Description
 :--- | :---
-results | a dictionary, each key is an index of no-production-mebanolites, each value is a Set containing all possible gap filling ways with minimum number of added reactions.
+results | a dictionary, each key is an index of no-production-metabolites, and each value is a Set containing all possible gap-filling ways with a minimum number of added reactions.

 ## Reference:
 - Maranas, Costas D., and Ali R. Zomorrodi.
 Optimization methods in metabolic networks.
 John Wiley & Sons, 2016.
 - Kumar, Vinay Satish, Madhukar S. Dasika, and Costas D. Maranas.
-"Optimization based automated curation of metabolic reconstructions."
+"Optimization-based automated curation of metabolic reconstructions."
 BMC bioinformatics 8.1 (2007): 212.
 - [GapFind/GapFill](http://www.maranasgroup.com/software.htm) in [GAMS](https://www.gams.com/)

 ## Support or Contact
-Having trouble at installation or function?
+Need help with installation or function?
 Feel free to contact [VarnerLab](https://github.com/varnerlab) or [authors](https://www.cheme.cornell.edu/faculty-directory/jeffrey-d-varner).

+## Funding
+The work described was supported by the [Center on the Physics of Cancer Metabolism at Cornell University](https://psoc.engineering.cornell.edu) through Award Number 1U54CA210184-01 from the [National Cancer Institute](https://www.cancer.gov).
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the [National Cancer Institute](https://www.cancer.gov) or the [National Institutes of Health](https://www.nih.gov).